Search

 Closing the B2C e-invoicing service

-Consumer e-invoicing can be deactivated by sending SI messages with the type DELETE.
-This action removes the supplier’s agreements with the banks and deletes the supplier from the list of companies offering consumer e-invoicing in online banks.
-Deleting an SI message also removes all consumer agreements (RI messages) linked to that supplier agreement.
-If you only need to update the service provider or other details, there is no need to delete the existing agreement.
-Simply send an SI message with the type CHANGE, and the information will be updated automatically.
+To deactivate consumer e-invoicing, send SI-messages with the type DELETE.
+This removes the supplier’s agreements with the banks and deletes the supplier from the list of companies offering consumer e-invoicing in online banks.
+Deleting an SI-message also removes all consumer agreements (RI-messages) linked to it.

 Changing service provider

-Please also note that RI message files from the old service provider are not automatically transferred to the new one.
-Make sure you have downloaded or saved all necessary RI message data before the change.
+RI-message files from the old service provider are not automatically transferred to the new one.
+Download or save all necessary RI-message data before the change.

-InvoiceSenderAddress and InvoiceSenderIntermediatorAddress should have the current sender information and with NewInvoiceSenderAddress and NewInvoiceSenderIntermediatorAddress you can inform the new sender information:
+In the SI-message, InvoiceSenderAddress and InvoiceSenderIntermediatorAddress should contain the current sender information.
+Use NewInvoiceSenderAddress and NewInvoiceSenderIntermediatorAddress to specify the new sender:

 <InvoiceSenderInformationDetails>